|Go to verse:|

 It is difficult to see the parallel between Noah’s ark and Jesus for two major reasons: God changed the order of the months in the Hebrew calendar at the time of Moses, and orthodox Christianity teaches that Jesus died on Friday and got up Sunday morning, which makes seeing the parallel between Noah and Jesus impossible.
 We will look at both of these reasons.

-When we study the Bible carefully, we see that Jesus was crucified on the morning of the 14th of Nisan and died at 3 PM later that day, the same time as the priests were slaughtering the Passover lamb in the Temple.
+When we study the Bible carefully, we see that Jesus was crucified on the morning of the fourteenth of Nisan and died at 3 p.m. later that day, the same time as the priests were slaughtering the Passover lamb in the Temple.
 Then Jesus was put “in the heart of the earth,” that is, in the tomb, close to sunset.
-The year Jesus died, the 14th of Nisan was a Wednesday, and from Wednesday the 14th of Nisan in the evening to the evening on Thursday the 15th of Nisan was one day and one night in the heart of the earth.
-Then to Friday the 16th of Nisan at evening was two days and two nights, and to Saturday the 17th of Nisan at evening was three days and three nights in the heart of the earth, and it was Saturday evening when Jesus got up from the dead.
-Thus Jesus got up from the dead on the 17th of Nisan, the same day of the year that Noah’s ark landed.
+The year Jesus died, the fourteenth of Nisan 14 was a Wednesday, and from Wednesday, Nisan 14 in the evening to the evening on Thursday, Nisan 15 was one day and one night in the heart of the earth.
+Then to Friday, Nisan 16 at evening was two days and two nights, and to Saturday, Nisan 17 at evening was three days and three nights in the heart of the earth, and it was Saturday evening when Jesus got up from the dead.
+Thus Jesus got up from the dead on the seventeenth of Nisan, the same day of the year that Noah’s ark landed.

-[To see a much more complete explanation of the three days and nights between Jesus’ death and resurrection, and the 14th of Abib being on a Wednesday, see commentary on Matthew 12:40.
+[To see a much more complete explanation of the three days and nights between Jesus’ death and resurrection, and the fourteenth of Abib being on a Wednesday, see commentary on Matthew 12:40.
 For more on the chronology of the last week of Jesus’ life beginning with his arrest, see commentary on John 18:13, “first.”
 For more on Joseph of Arimathea and Nicodemus burying Jesus, see commentary on John 19:40.
-For more on Christ’s wonderful future kingdom on earth, see Appendix 3, “Christ’s Future Kingdom on Earth”].(top)
+For more on Christ’s wonderful future kingdom on earth, see Appendix 3, “Christ’s Future Kingdom on Earth.”](top)

 |Gen 8:5||- (top)|